AlexandreKempf/FlowJl/README.md

 ## Get Started

+## Features
+subflows
+kwargs in parents >> kwargs in children map for loop over args for function and subflows

 ## TODO

 - [x] handle Python operators
 - [ ] handle R operators
+- [x] handle loop on all args, not on kwargs
-- [ ] handle tranformers with a "transformer" boolean in the yaml
+- [ ] parallel loop for the map
+- [x] save config
+- [ ] automatic documentation
-- [ ] save config and git reference in json
+- [ ] save git reference in json
 - [ ] create a mongodb to store experiments
 - [ ] docker everthing